How Does Flow Cytometry Work?

 - The fluidics system of a flow cytometer is responsible for transporting samples from the sample tube to the flow cell, past the laser, sorted and/or discarded.

 - The components of the optical system include excitation light sources, lenses, and optical filters used to collect and move wavelengths of light around the instrument and the detection system that generates the photocurrent.
+The difference of wavelength response in the data helps analyze cell type.

 - The electronics or flow cytometer instrumentation.